 Data leakage also happens when mobile users fail to check the security when carelessly giving apps permission to manipulate their data.
 Many free apps in the app stores and google play are built for advertisers and this trick.
 They make money from stealing and selling personal and corporate data to other remote servers.

-To avoid this, it’s important developers stick to adopt these below data management tools and habits:
+To avoid this, it’s important developers stick to adopting the below data management tools and habits:

 - Identify the particularly vulnerable mobile data sources.
-These can be: messaging logs, browsing histories, contact lists, and hotspot connections.
+These include messaging logs, browsing histories, contact lists, and hotspot connections.